Astronauts' basic training

 While all candidates have exceptional profiles, their backgrounds are extremely varied.
 The aim of the basic training program, which lasts approximately two years, is to ensure that all astronauts attain the same level of knowledge and expertise on a wide range of subjects.

-Training is given in two locations:
+Training is primarily given in these locations:

-- CSA headquarters in Longueuil, Quebec
+- CSA headquarters in Longueuil (borough of Saint-Hubert), Quebec

 - NASA's Johnson Space Center in Houston, Texas